Eloise: The Animated Series

-Eloise: The Animated Series or Me, Eloise! is an American children's animated comedy television series, based on the Eloise series of children's books drawn and written by Kay Thompson and Hilary Knight.
+Eloise: The Animated Series or Me, Eloise! is a children's animated comedy television series, based on the Eloise series of children's books drawn and written by Kay Thompson and Hilary Knight.
 This series features the voices of Mary Matilyn Mouser as Eloise, Lynn Redgrave as the Nanny, and Tim Curry as Mr. Salamone.
-The television series was produced by Starz Media and HandMade Films, and aired on Starz Kids & Family from October to November 2006.
+The television series was produced by Starz Media and HandMade Films in association with Film Roman and animated by Yearim, and aired on Starz Kids & Family from October to November 2006.
 13 episodes were produced.

 Plot

 The show follows Eloise as she attends movie productions, dates, Christmas parties, birthday parties and violin recitals while taking on adventures along with her friends.